Wimmics/MonaLIA/README.md

 # MonaLIA

-This repository contains the supporting code for the MonaLIA project ran from 2017 to 2020.
+This repository contains the supporting code for the MonaLIA project (2017-2020).
 The objective of the MonaLIA project is to exploit the crossover between the Machine Learning methods of image analysis and knowledge-based representation and reasoning and its application to the semantic indexing of annotated works and images in Joconde dataset.
 The goal is to identify automated or semi-automated tasks to improve the annotation and information retrieval.

 The code is of prototype quality and supports the experiments conducted during the length of the project.
 It consists of MonaLIA application to run the PyTorch-based deep learning training written in Python and multiple Jupiter Notebooks for data analysis and visualization.